 The investment decision by Maersk and partners and Danish approval comes as market conditions continue to improve and demand increases.

-Expectations are for the redeveloped field to deliver about 60,000 barrels of oil equipment per day—mostly gas—at its peak, Maersk said.
+Expectations are for the redeveloped field to deliver about 60,000 barrels of oil equivalent per day—mostly gas—at its peak, Maersk said.

 “Tyra has been a key asset in the history of Maersk Oil, and an important source of energy security for Denmark,” Maersk Oil CEO Gretchen Watkins said in a company statement.
 “The redevelopment of Tyra is the largest investment carried out in the Danish North Sea, and when completed in 2022, production from the Tyra Field itself has the potential to cover Danish gas consumption for a decade.”